Sukkoth/bun-express/README.md

 # Challenge

-A modern Node.js backend application built with Bun, Express, and GraphQL, featuring authentication, workspace management, and project organization capabilities.
+A backend application built with Bun, Express, and GraphQL, featuring authentication, workspace management, and project organization capabilities.

 ## Features